zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 To improve the investigation experience without the overhead of a data lake or OpenSearch, we use **DuckDB**, a lightweight analytical SQL engine that:

 - Runs in-process (no daemon or service)
-- Reads `.json.gz` and infers schema automatically
+- Reads JSON files -even if they are compressed- and infers schema automatically
 - Supports timestamp comparisons, regex, JSON parsing
 - Outperforms traditional tools for many query types